20161229a/ZSPD/README.md

+The terminal and some hanger were developed by me.
+The others are from the models in[ Flightgear Models].
+The Landscape is by https://github.com/FGMEMBERS-TERRAGIT

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or at your option) any later version.